Thomas L. Martin: Early life and education

-Martin immigrated to the United States with a Mormon missionary in April 1902, moving to Provo, Utah.
+Martin immigrated to the United States with an LDS Church missionary in April 1902, moving to Provo, Utah.
 He would go on to obtain citizenship in 1922.
 He worked at a dairy for three years in Provo.
-His family later followed in 1904, and Martin moved to live with them in American Fork, Utah where his dad opened a jewelry shop.
-Martin graduated from high school in 1908 and attended Brigham Young University (BYU).
-While still in school, he married Hattie Paxman on June 7, 1911 in the Salt Lake Temple.
+His family later followed in 1904, and Martin moved to live with them in American Fork, Utah, where his dad opened a jewelry shop.
+Martin graduated from high school in 1908 and attended BYU.
+While still in school, he married Hattie Paxman on June 7, 1911, in the Salt Lake Temple.
 While at BYU, Martin was involved in debate and was a member of Tau Kappa Alpha, BYU's first national honor fraternity.
 He also participated in several operas, although he did not receive leading roles due to his short height.
 Martin graduated as the valedictorian from BYU the following year.
 After graduating, Martin became a principal at the Big Horn Academy.

 After three years at the Academy, Martin entered Cornell University in 1915 to obtain his doctorate degree.
 He studied soil technology, plant physiology and bacteriology, and was even an assistant in the soil technology department.
 After one year, Martin was out of money and took a job as a principal at Emery Academy in Castledale, Utah, returning to Cornell the following year.
 He graduated in 1919 with a PhD in soils.
-Cornell offered him a position there, but required him to sign a document that stated he was not a Mormon.
+Cornell offered him a position there, but required him to sign a document that stated he was not a member of the LDS Church.
 Martin declined, and went on to become a renowned soil agronomist.